naufalin/personal_learning_hub/README.md

 # Personal Learning Hub

-This repository contains notes I use to improve my skills and knowledge.
+This repository contains notes I write while learning different kind of topics to improve my skills and knowledge in the world of AI.

 ## Topics